7 minute read

 Looking to the future of cryptocurrency

 According to Andrew Mathieson, chief enterprise initiatives officer at Global Payments, cryptocurrencies—or any digital currency—are just new forms of money.
 Any way money can be used today, digital currencies could theoretically be used in the future.
-That includes the ability to purchase and hold cryptocurrencies in a digital wallet, the ability to earn rewards or redeem loyalty points, and yes, even the ability to use cryptocurrency as the agreed-upon tender between businesses and their customers.
+That includes the ability to purchase and hold cryptocurrencies in a digital wallet, earn rewards or redeem loyalty points, and yes, even the ability to use cryptocurrency as the agreed-upon tender between businesses and their customers.

 It's more likely in the near future that the list of companies offering cryptocurrency as rewards will expand.
 In fact, 44% of Americans would be interested in receiving cryptocurrency as a reward in place of traditional cash-back programs, setting the stage for new business opportunities.
 For example: